heimana91/Project_72/README.md

 ------------------------------------------------------------------------------------------------------------------------------

 Box & Whisker (Decision Algorithm Two)

 Step 1: Download Box and Whisker.zip

 Step 2: Extract Files

 Step 3: Open Command Prompt, Navigate to the "run" file inside Box and Whisker (Box and Whisker\blokide_evstation\Generated\Run).

 Step 4: Compile using " gcc *.c -o top.exe "

 Step 5: Run code using " ./top.exe " or " top.exe "

 Step 6: Results can be found in the "run" folder called "Results.csv"

 ------------------------------------------------------------------------------------------------------------------------------

 Artificial Neural Network (Decision Algorithm Three)

-Important Note when working with Microsoft Studio if the Neural Network is re-compiled then include this following library #include "../run_ann.h" in the file called "BasicFunctionBlock1.c" in the run folder (Neural Network\blokide_evstation\Generated\Run)
+Note: when working with Microsoft Studio if the Neural Network is re-compiled then include this following library #include "../run_ann.h" in the file called "BasicFunctionBlock1.c" in the run folder (Neural Network\blokide_evstation\Generated\Run)

 Step 1: Download Neural Network.zip

 Step 2: Extract Files

 Step 3: Open Command prompt and Navigate to the "run" file inside Neural Network (Neural Network\blokide_evstation\Generated\Run)

 Step 4: Compile using " gcc *.c ../*c ../libfixmath/*.c -o top.exe "

 Step 5: Run code using " ./top.exe " or " top.exe "

 Step 6: Results can be found in the "run" folder called "Results.csv"

 ------------------------------------------------------------------------------------------------------------------------------